 Native macOS apps for small business: when desktop beats web

-Most small business software belongs on the web.
-Some specific jobs are dramatically better as native macOS or iOS apps.
-A practical breakdown of when to choose each, with real examples.
+Most small business software belongs on the web — but some jobs are dramatically better native.
+When to choose macOS or iOS apps, with real examples.

 Most software a small business runs should be a web app.
 Web apps are cheaper to build, easier to deploy, work on any device, and don’t require installation.